 This is where nonduality begins to elicit the early stages of Self-realization.
 As you peel away all the layers of who you are not, who you are begins to radiate in much the same way that the sun shines in the sky.
 It does not matter whether you can see the sun or not, it is always there – always present.
 When the weather clears, you can witness it for yourself, which can be glorious.
 But the presence of darkness or clouds only obscures the sun – they do not extinguish it.
 Language creates the darkness; language creates the clouds.
 Language obscures awareness; the most fundamental aspect of Being.
 This is just a general approximation though – not the realization itself.

 Are you starting to see why it’s so difficult to offer a stand-alone definition of what nonduality is?
 Of why all such definitions are ultimately unsatisfactory?
 Because the best way to express it is as a negative, as an inversion, as a stripping away, as a dismantling, as an unlearning.
 Even nonduality itself gets deconstructed.
 This is why I am refining my own description so that it reflects a path toward something – toward realization of the Self.
 Since I can’t really tell you what it is or what it isn’t, I am framing it as a path of Self-discovery.
-In my next article, I’ll offer more context on the nature of the Self which is discovered, but the only way you’ll ever recognize it for yourself is by following the path.
+In my next article, I’ll offer more context on the nature of the Self which is discovered, but the only way you’ll ever recognize it for yourself is by inquiring deeply and becoming a fearless revolutionary in your very own life.